rsnemmen/BCES/README.md

 There is a faster, parallel version of the code, `bcesp`, which runs in the same way as `bces` and is considerably faster in multicore machines.

-# Examples of how to use the code
+# Examples

-Check out this [jupyter notebook](https://github.com/rsnemmen/BCES/blob/master/stats%20howto%20bces.ipynb).
-It includes a practical, step-by-step example of how to use BCES to perform regression on data with uncertainties on x and y.
+[`bces-example.ipynb` is a jupyter notebook](https://github.com/rsnemmen/BCES/blob/master/bces-example.ipynb) including a practical, step-by-step example of how to use BCES to perform regression on data with uncertainties on x and y.
 It also illustrates how to plot the confidence band for a fit.

 ![](./fit.png)